Emmett Till

-Emmett Louis Till (July 25, 1941 – August 28, 1955) was a 14-year-old African American boy who was abducted, tortured, and lynched in Mississippi in 1955, after being accused of offending a white woman, Carolyn Bryant, in her family's grocery store.
-The brutality of his murder and the fact that his killers were acquitted drew attention to the long history of violent persecution of African Americans in the United States.
+Emmett Louis Till (July 25, 1941 – August 28, 1955) was an African American youth, who was 14 years old when he was abducted and lynched in Mississippi in 1955 after being accused of offending a white woman, Carolyn Bryant, in her family's grocery store.
+The brutality of his murder and the acquittal of his killers drew attention to the long history of violent persecution of African Americans in the United States.
 Till posthumously became an icon of the civil rights movement.

 Till was born and raised in Chicago, Illinois.
 During summer vacation in August 1955, he was visiting relatives near Money, Mississippi, in the Mississippi Delta region.
-He spoke to 21-year-old Carolyn Bryant, the white, married proprietor of a small grocery store there.
+Till spoke to 21-year-old Carolyn Bryant, the white, married proprietor of a local grocery store.
 Although what happened at the store is a matter of dispute, Till was accused of flirting with, touching, or whistling at Bryant.
-Till's interaction with Bryant, perhaps unwittingly, violated the unwritten code of behavior for a black male interacting with a white female in the Jim Crow-era South.
-Several nights after the incident in the store, Bryant's husband Roy and his half-brother J.W.
-Milam, who were armed, went to Till's great-uncle's house and abducted Emmett.
-They took him away then beat and mutilated him before shooting him in the head and sinking his body in the Tallahatchie River.
-Three days later, the boy's mutilated and bloated body was discovered and retrieved from the river.
+Till's interaction with Bryant, perhaps unwittingly, violated the unwritten code of behavior for a black male interacting with a white female in the Jim Crow–era South.
+Several nights after the encounter, Bryant's husband Roy and his half-brother J. W. Milam, who were armed, went to Till's great-uncle's house and abducted Till, age 14.
+They beat and mutilated him before shooting him in the head and sinking his body in the Tallahatchie River.
+Three days later, Till's mutilated and bloated body was discovered and retrieved from the river.

 Till's body was returned to Chicago, where his mother insisted on a public funeral service with an open casket, which was held at Roberts Temple Church of God in Christ.
 It was later said that "The open-coffin funeral held by Mamie Till Bradley exposed the world to more than her son Emmett Till's bloated, mutilated body.
-Her decision focused attention on not only U.S. racism and the barbarism of lynching but also the limitations and vulnerabilities of American democracy".
-Tens of thousands attended his funeral or viewed his open casket, and images of his mutilated body were published in black-oriented magazines and newspapers, rallying popular black support and white sympathy across the U.S. Intense scrutiny was brought to bear on the lack of black civil rights in Mississippi, with newspapers around the U.S. critical of the state.
-Although local newspapers and law enforcement officials initially decried the violence against Till and called for justice, they responded to national criticism by defending Mississippians, temporarily giving support to the killers.
+Her decision focused attention on not only American racism and the barbarism of lynching but also the limitations and vulnerabilities of American democracy."
+Tens of thousands attended his funeral or viewed his open casket, and images of Till's mutilated body were published in black-oriented magazines and newspapers, rallying popular black support and white sympathy across the United States.
+Intense scrutiny was brought to bear on the lack of black civil rights in Mississippi, with newspapers around the U.S. critical of the state.
+Although local newspapers and law enforcement officials initially decried the violence against Till and called for justice, they responded to national criticism by defending Mississippians, giving support to the killers.